 Before starting your application, please take the following into account:

 You need to submit your application before the application deadline applicable to you (please see step 1).
-Late applications will not be considered.
+Late or incomplete applications will not be considered.

 All applicants holding a nationality outside the EU/EEA are required to pay an application fee of €100 per Studielink enrolment before submitting your MyInfo application form.
 You will find payment instructions on your application form.

 Once we receive your complete application, it will be evaluated by our admissions committee.
-Late applications will not be considered.
-You will be notified about the admission decision by email.
-The complete admission process can take up to 8 weeks after the deadline.
+Late or incomplete applications will not be considered.
+You will be notified about the admission decision by email within 6 to 8 weeks after the application deadline.

-After you have been conditionally accepted to the Master’s programme, you will receive a separate email with a link where you can accept, defer or decline your offer.
+After you have been conditionally accepted to the Master’s programme, you will receive a separate email with a link to our offer, which you must accept or decline.
 Please make sure you respond within 2 weeks.
-Only once you have accepted our offer will you be able to apply for housing and visa (if applicable).
-Please note that EU nationals who submit their application after 1 March are not eligible to apply for housing.
+Only once you have accepted our offer will you be able to apply for housing and a visa (if applicable), and will your application be processed further.

 You will receive more instructions on how to complete your enrolment in due time.
 For now, please read the steps below.